Christmas can be a wonderful time, a time to make memories and see family.

 With a higher price to match.

-And the problem with bigger packets is that in our house they get eaten in the same time frame so I’m spending more money.
+And the problem with bigger packets is that in our house they get eaten in the same time frame so I’m spending more money!

-Christmas food on a budget requires careful planning.
+Budgeting for Christmas food requires careful planning.

 More so, in my mind, than your usual weekly meal plan (if you do one – which I would encourage you to do).

-Because often you have overnight guests so it’s not just dinners you have to consider, it’s lunch, breakfast and snacks.
+Because often you have overnight guests, so it’s not just dinners you have to consider, it’s lunch, breakfast and snacks.

 And Christmas is not just one day, in reality it can stretch to a 10 day period, you definitely need a meal plan to manage your food budget over this period.